vkdg/vkdg/README.md

 I work full-time at Sinergium.
 In my free time, I study new things, ride a bike and lead a relatively active lifestyle.
 * (ex) G2R Company Ltd Lead Frontend Developer, develop frontend in AsiaOptom.
+* (ex) Frontend Developer at Borkover
+* (ex) Frontend Developer at Uralkam
+* (ex) Frontend Developer at Brandomatic
+* (ex) System Administrator at Department of Education of Magnitogorsk.
+Center for advanced training and educational and methodical work.
+Department of Informatization

 ## Skills
 * HTML/CSS3 (flex, grid)